aymanrimah/aymanrimah.github.io/_pages/about.md

 ## Recent Papers
 -[On paracomposition and change of variables in Paradifferential operators](http://aymanrimah.github.io/files//Paracomposition1.pdf)
-A geometric proof of the Quasi-linearity of the water-waves system

 -[A geometric proof of the Quasi-linearity of the water-waves system](https://aymanrimah.github.io/files/A geometric proof of the Quasi-linearity of the water-waves system1.pdf)